 Field Description Warning message history Low-severity errors and warning messages since the last memory download.
 Shows the most recent 10 messages.
 See NOTE below this table.
 Information message history Information-only messages since the last memory download.
 Shows the most recent 10 messages.
 See NOTE below this table.
-Core and Base board hardware Gives the following information about the controller's boards: Type and board numbers that are used internally by Carrier.
-The manufacture date and serial number.
+Core and Base board hardware Gives the following information about the controller's boards: Type and board numbers that are used internally by Carrier.The manufacture date and serial number.
 Number of BACnet Objects The number of BACnet objects that were created in the device and the number of those objects that are network visible.
 Database Partition Non-Volatile partition (16 MB maximum) contains data that needs to be preserved through a power cycle and archived to flash such as parameters and trend data.
 Volatile partition (6 MB maximum) contains data that does not need to be preserved through a power cycle such as status values that are calculated during runtime.
 IP Networks - BBMDs Shows the following information for each active IP network: BBMD Active shows whether the BACnet Broadcast Management Device is currently active (1) or inactive (0).
 BBMD Entries-the number of entries in the BBMD table (500 maximum).
 FDT Entries -the number of entries in the Foreign Device Table (500 maximum).
+Third party integration points Shows number of points used.
+Modbus integration points Shows number of points used.
 Network Information The various network addresses for the controller.
-The Current and Assigned addresses will be the same unless the Enable IP configuration changeover on the BACnet Router Properties page is being implemented.
+The Current and Assigned addresses will be the same unless the Enable IP configuration changeover of the BACnet Router Properties page is being implemented.
 Statistics and Network Activity Shows network communication statistics to assist with troubleshooting.
-See Network Diagnostics - Statistics (page 34) for more information.
+See Network Diagnostics - Statistics (page 39) for more information.